jackmorrison12/JackMorrisonBeta/about.markdown

 My initial project is to export my current site, reducing all of the code duplication, which I am currently doing.
 Once this is complete, it will be much easier to update with more content.

+The github repo for this site can be found [here](https://github.com/jackmorrison12/jackmorrison12.github.io "Website Github Repo").